vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "You are never too old to set another goal or to dream a new dream." - C.S.
 Lewis
 > 1. "Be yourself; everyone else is already taken." - Oscar Wilde

-## Purpose and Vision
+## Purpose and Vision - V1

-- "The purpose of our lives is to be happy." - Dalai Lama
+> 1. "The purpose of our lives is to be happy." - Dalai Lama
-- "The future belongs to those who believe in the beauty of their dreams." - Eleanor Roosevelt
+> 1. "The future belongs to those who believe in the beauty of their dreams." - Eleanor Roosevelt
-- "Dream big and dare to fail." - Norman Vaughan
+> 1. "Dream big and dare to fail." - Norman Vaughan
-- "Your life does not get better by chance, it gets better by change." - Jim Rohn
+> 1. "Your life does not get better by chance, it gets better by change." - Jim Rohn
-- "Do what you can, with what you have, where you are." - Theodore Roosevelt
+> 1. "Do what you can, with what you have, where you are." - Theodore Roosevelt

 ## Persistence and Determination

-- "The secret of getting ahead is getting started." - Mark Twain

 ## Mindfulness and Presence